 Day students may register up to two personally owned or family vehicles to a single hangtag.

 Resident Student permit

 All individuals classified as students by the Registrar, who reside in university administered housing and have completed at least 4 regular semesters (fall, spring) achieving social class of Junior or Senior.
 Students who reside at Ludwell and Richmond Hall meeting the above criteria also qualify for a Resident decal.

 RESIDENT (Yellow Decal)

 Resident students must abstain from driving to class to help reduce parking congestion and to provide other residents across campus with availability of resident spaces.
 Students with resident decals may park in Permit Only spaces.
-They may also park in Day Student and Faculty/Staff spaces on the weekend (Sat. & Sun.) and after 5:00pm.
-Students must move their vehicles from Faculty/Staff and Day Student spaces by 7:30am, Monday through Friday unless otherwise noted in #9, Parking Regulations.
+They may also park in Day Student and Faculty/Staff spaces on the weekend (Sat. & Sun.) and after 5:00pm weekdays as long as they have a permit.
+Students must move their vehicles from Faculty/Staff and Day Student spaces by 7:00 am, Monday through Friday unless otherwise noted in #9, Parking Regulations.
 Exceptions to the aforementioned post-5:00pm Faculty/Staff privilege are the reserved-at-all-times Fac/Staff areas and spaces which are marked by signage.